StevenBlack/vocab/million-dollar-words.md

 sudden decision, such as to change his will and leave everything to a distant cousin, his decision is said to have been made in extremis.
 The word is often misused to mean a state of near insanity, since things that are decided in extremis are by their very nature, well, extreme.
-Pronounced IN EX-STREEMWSS.

 ### in flagrante delicto